Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Extracting_state_logic_into_a_Reducer.md

 >
 > ```react
 > dispatch({
 >    // specific to component
 >    type: 'what_happened',
 >    // other fields go here
 > });
 > ```
 >
-> Keep in mind that action types should ideally describe “what the user did” rather than “how you want the state to change”.
-This makes it easier to later add more features.
+> ==Keep in mind that action types should ideally describe “what the user did” rather than “how you want the state to change”.
+This makes it easier to later add more features.==

 ## Step 2: Write a reducer function